Tai chi exercise for your bones

 But not everyone is in a place where public practice is the norm.
 In fact many of us live in areas where there are no courses....no experienced teachers.

 There are several a program that teaches Tai Chi that I have found useful.
-What I like about it is that there is description as well as a video clip....and I often replayed the video clip several times until I felt I had the movement down right.
-Click: Tai Chi Program from your computer
+There are a number of programs on YouTube Tai Chi.
+What I have found helpful is that I can replay the video clip several times until I feel I had the movement down right.

 If you prefer a CD or DVD, Amazon sells several: